New Cohort Starts:

 $70K

-Cognitive skills your 18C training built — and where they transfer.
+Cognitive skills your 18C training built — and where they transfer in civilian work.

 Rapid Prioritization